notymn/Skript/README.md

 However, if you wish to download a certain skript project, you could add after /Skript this /Project/{ProjectName}.sk

 ## 🩸Bloodwork Script [SOON]
-Bloodwork script that introduces the blood concept to minecraft! <br>
+Bloodwork script, my biggest skript project yet, introduces the blood concept to minecraft! <br>

+***Note**: This script will be maintained and updated along the way of it's groth!
+Make sure you're downloading the latest release!<br>
+Bug Reports are supported for this skript.*

 ***Information:***<br>
 - Project Name: Bloodwork <br>